 The project includes consideration of the law relating to the conservation, control, protection and exploitation of wildlife in England and Wales.
 It does not include discussion of the law relating to habitats or the Hunting Act 2004.

 We consulted widely on provisional proposals contained in a Consultation Paper published August 2012.

 The project provided for a review point following consultation.
 In September 2013, Defra Ministers agreed that the project should continue to the next phase.
 This agreement does not necessarily mean that the Government agrees with the conclusions submitted to Ministers for the review.

 On 15 October 2013, we published an interim statement.
 This interim statement outlines the key decisions we reached following consultation and reflects the review document submitted to Ministers as part of the review process.

 The interim statement is not a further consultation, nor is it the analysis of consultation responses received.

 Invasive non-native species control

-On 11 February 2014, we published our final report, Wildlife Law: Control of Invasive Non-native Species.
+On 11 February 2014, we published our report, Wildlife Law: Control of Invasive Non-native Species.
 This is the first item to be delivered from the full project.
 This element of the project was brought forward at the request of Defra and the Welsh Government to enable them to consider whether to introduce early legislation.